(TA Racket Theory is the fifth of six theories comprising the body of TA Theory)

 Repetitive;

-Manipulative;
+Manipulative; and

 Maladaptive in ending situations and solving problems;